pranav083/100-days-of-code/log_p.md

 ### Day 16: January 29, 2024 - Wednesday
 **Daily Goals:**
-* College : study compiler course and Real-time system assignment 0.
+* College : study compiler course and Real-time system assignment 0. **Done**
-* Lab work : complete the Compiler paper today. and write the question on the paper pdf.
+* Lab work : complete the Compiler paper today. and write the question on the paper pdf. **Not done**
-* Intership and Linkedin : update the resume and connect with 5 people.
+* Intership and Linkedin : update the resume and connect with 5 people. **Done**
 * Leetcode :
 * Extra :